Dr. Simon Ourian Reviews IPL Therapy: Addressing Skin Pigmentation

 Pros:

-- IPL provides visible improvements in a range of skin conditions, with long-lasting results

-- As a non-invasive procedure, IPL offers minimal downtime, making it easy to return to normal activities and being able to fit anyone's busy schedule

-- Treatment can be customized and tailored to the patient’s desires, along with addressing several skin issues in a single session
+- Treatments can be customizable and tailored to the patient's specific needs, from superficial to deep peels.

+- Chemical Peels are less invasive than other cosmetic procedures like laser treatment or surgery.

 Cons:

-Dr. Ourian is a renowned expert in cosmetic dermatology and greatly celebrated by some of the biggest names in Hollywood and across the world for technique of non-invasive procedures.
-Epione Beverly Hills, offers cutting-edge treatment and personalized care on a patient-to-patient basis.
+Dr. Ourian is a renowned expert in cosmetic dermatology and celebrated by some of the biggest names in Hollywood and across the world for techniques of non-invasive procedures.
+Epione Beverly Hills offers cutting-edge treatment and personalized care on a patient-to-patient basis.

 For more information or to schedule a consultation, please visit www.epione.com or call/text (310) 651-6267.